SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ### Conclusion

 With Spec we can build from simple applications to very sophisticated ones.
-The dynamic properties are simply nice.
+The dynamic layout are simply nice.
+Layouts can be configured in multiple ways, so have a look at their classes and the examples available.
 Spec has lots of presenters that are ready to be used.
-Start digging into the code to see with presenters are available, what it is their API and start experimenting and playing!
-Layouts can be configured in multiple ways, so have a look at their classes and the example available.
+Start digging into the code to see with presenters are available, what it is their API and start experimenting, and playing!